 As we have written previously in this publication, when it comes to employment, it's about where the employee resides, not where the company is based.
 International employment is notoriously hard and complicated because it requires full understanding and compliance with local regulations in a country that the company may not have any existing knowledge about.
 And, on the payroll side, even just figuring out what registrations with local authorities are required, and doing monthly payroll and tax filing can be a nightmare in a new country.
 Yet, there is no way around it.

 Employment regulations and laws are fragmented, even in seemingly united unions (such as US States, Canadian provinces or EU member countries, to name a few).
-While there is some easing of rules due to the Covid19 pandemic, they do not apply for long term stays.
+While there has been some easing of rules due to the Covid-19 pandemic, they do not apply for long-term stays.
 Below are the options you have for working with them, some better than others.

 While the person may be in a different jurisdiction, they "appear" in the books of the HQ.
 They receive their payroll and pay taxes in the country where the company is located.
 This is a solution that you can apply for short term stays.